lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 teaching: 15
 exercises: 40
 questions:
-- "How can I preliminary data quality visualisations?"
+- "How can I perform preliminary data quality visualisations?"
 objectives:
-- Understand the value of writing reproducible reports
-- Learn how to recognise and compile the basic components of an R Markdown file
+- Learn how to undertake simple dataset review and visualitions
-- Become familiar with R code chunks, and understand their purpose, structure and options
-- Demonstrate the use of inline chunks for weaving R outputs into text blocks, for example when discussing the results of some calculations
-- Be aware of alternative output formats to which an R Markdown file can be exported
+- Perform suvival analyses
 keypoints:
-- "Mix reporting written in R Markdown with software written in R."
-- "Specify chunk options to control formatting."
-- "Use `knitr` to convert these documents into PDF and other formats."
+- "Load data into R."
+- "Perform basic data visualisations using ggplot2"
 source: Rmd
 ---

-Let's start by downnloading Game of Thrones characters' mortality data from [here](https://figshare.com/articles/Game_of_Thrones_mortality_and_survival_dataset/8259680?mc_cid=6ee60dc1ef&mc_eid=f10fe3b3f2)
+Let's start by downnloading Game of Thrones characters' mortality data from [here](https://figshare.com/articles/Game_of_Thrones_mortality_and_survival_dataset/8259680?mc_cid=6ee60dc1ef&mc_eid=f10fe3b3f2).

+There is an additional metadata encoding table that we have prepared, which you can download from [here]()

 > ## Challenge 1
 >